eyedeekay/i2p.plugins.tor-manager/PREMISE.md

 ### RULE ZERO: Preserve Normal Tor Browser Functionality when the user requests Tor Browser

+If the user requests Tor Browser, we do not interfere in any way.
+We just start Tor Browser normally.
+I2P operation is always separated to it's own profile.

 Beside that, we make the remaining changes which are specified in the [i2p.firefox](https://i2pgit.org/i2p-hackers/i2p.firefox)
 `user.js` and `prefs.js` file.
 This is a decision made to match the `i2p.firefox` profile as closely as possible, however it may not be advisable.
 The question is "When running in I2P mode, are we trying to look like Tor Browser?"